JouleCai/geospacelab/docs/dev/guidance.rst

 ^^^^^^^^^^^^^^^^^^^^
 GeospaceLAB aims to implement automatically downloading, storing, and loading data from pupolar online databases.
-To achieve this goal, it requires several stragies to build the specialized subclass of SourcedDataset and associated classes and modules such as Loader, Downloader and variable configuration.
+To achieve this goal, it requires several stragies to build a specialized subclass of SourcedDataset and associated classes and modules such as Loader, Downloader and variable configuration.

 For a skillful developer, it is not difficult to refer the classes for the existing sourced datasets in GeospaceLAB.
-The source code of the existing sourced datasets are store in `DataHub <https://github.com/JouleCai/geospacelab/tree/master/geospacelab/datahub/sources>`__.
+The source code of the existing sourced datasets are arranged in `DataHub <https://github.com/JouleCai/geospacelab/tree/master/geospacelab/datahub/sources>`__.
 In that directory, the listed folders are the main categories of a sourced dataset, indicating the data providers, e.g., madrigal for the Madrigal database.
 A main catogory can have nested subfolders, indicating the levels of sub-catogories.